laestevez/cell-side-channel/README.md

 ## TCP server

 On a seperate terminal run the TCP server python script.
 Edit the IP and Port to your PCs info.
 Edit the filepath of where you want the data to be written.
+The python script passes a 4 digit pin as a command line argument, Then writes it at the top of the file when connected to the board.

 ## Configuring Wifi and TCP Client